winnie1994/spark/docs/docs/splat-mesh.md

 ### Optional parameters

 You can create a `new SplatMesh()` with no options, which will create a new default instance with `.numSplats=0`.
 Alternatively, you can provide an input `url` to fetch and decode, `fileBytes`, or `packedSplats` (an existing collection of "packed" splats).
-Forge supports most splat file types, including .ply (including SuperSplat compressed), .splat, .ksplat, .spz.
+Spark supports most splat file types, including .ply (including SuperSplat/gsplat compressed), .splat, .ksplat, .spz.
 To load filetypes .splat and .ksplat (which can't be reliably auto-detected), use the optional `fileType` argument.

 Constructor argument callbacks can be used like `constructSplats` to create a collection of splats procedurally at initialization, `onLoad` when loading and initialization completes, `onFrame` to update state every frame.
 Splat effects can be injected into the standard splat processing pipeline that operate in object-space and world-space via `objectModifier` and `worldModifier` respectively.